radudobrinescu/flask-aws-devops/README.md

 You will need to below resources configured:

 #### AWS Account:
-AWS account and credentials for a user with full access to EC2 and DynamoDB:
+The resources can be created with a non-administrative user.
+However, there are some requirements for this user:
+1. A role with the following permissions:
   AmazonEC2FullAccess, AmazonDynamoDBFullAccess

-Create a new role with the AmazonDynamoDBFullAccess policy.
-Make sure to set the name of the role in the ansible variables file later on.
-In order to pass this role to EC2 instances, your AWS user will need the PassRole permissions.
+2. In order to pass this role to EC2 instances, your AWS user will need the PassRole permissions.
 See this link for details: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html

+3. You can use the same role as in step 1, or another one with just AmazonDynamoDBFullAccess policy.
+Make sure to set the Instance Profile ARNs of the role in the ansible variables file.
+This role will be passed to EC2 instances in order to authenticate against DynamoDB.

 #### Ansible control machine
 Packages installed: ansible, boto, python-virtualen (if you rather use a virtual env)